 Access to the northwest portion of the park is through Los Alamos Road.
 Get Directions: 3000 Los Alamos Road, Santa Rosa

-Access to the southeast portion of the park is on Pythian Road, 1.3 miles from Highway 12.
-Horse trailer parking is .5 miles up Pythian Road, on Eliza Way.
+Access to they southwest portion of the park is through Pythian Road.
 Get Directions: 1450 Pythian Road, Santa Rosa